asxlvm/Katsumi/README.md

 1. Try to make every bot in another loop
 2. !stopnuke command that maxes out every counter and sets it to 0 in a while
 3. !close command that kills every bot loop
+4. !serverinfonuke that changes server picture and name
+5. !nuke command that does every nuke possible